swiftdv8/bitbin/README.md

 The simplest invocation generates a `bindata.go` file in the current working directory.
 It includes all assets from the `data` directory.

-	$ go-bindata data/
+	$ bitbin data/

 To include all input sub-directories recursively, use the elipsis postfix as defined for Go import paths.
 Otherwise it will only consider assets in the input directory itself.

-	$ go-bindata data/...
+	$ bitbin data/...

 To specify the name of the output file being generated, we use the following:

-	$ go-bindata -o myfile.go data/
+	$ bitbin -o myfile.go data/

 Multiple input directories can be specified if necessary.

-	$ go-bindata dir1/... /path/to/dir2/... dir3
+	$ bitbin dir1/... /path/to/dir2/... dir3

-The following paragraphs detail some of the command line options which can be supplied to `go-bindata`.
+The following paragraphs detail some of the command line options which can be supplied to `bitbin`.
 Refer to the `testdata/out` directory for various output examples from the assets in `testdata/in`.
 Each example uses different command line options.

 To ignore files, pass in regexes using -ignore, for example:

-    $ go-bindata -ignore=\\.gitignore data/...
+    $ bitbin -ignore=\\.gitignore data/...

 ### Accessing an asset